GlobalWebIndex/set-challenge/README.md

 ### Describe the test scenarios and automate them

-In this assigment you need to implement a testing solution of your taste based on a preexisting micro application.
+In this assignment you need to implement a testing solution of your taste based on a preexisting micro application.
 Instructions on how to run the micro application can be found right below.

 ### `My Charts` Micro application